IMAX: Digital projection

-In 2008, IMAX extended its brand into traditional theaters with the introduction of IMAX Digital, a lower-cost system that uses two 2K digital projectors to project on a 1.90:1 aspect ratio screen.
-This lower-cost option, which allowed for the conversion of existing multiplex theater auditoriums, helped IMAX to grow from 299 screens worldwide at the end of 2007 to over 1,000 screens by the end of 2015.
-As of September 2017, there were 1,302 IMAX theatres located in 75 countries, of which 1,203 were in commercial multiplexes.
+In 2008, IMAX expanded its brand into traditional theaters with the introduction of IMAX Digital, a lower-cost system that utilizes two 2K digital projectors to project onto a 1.90:1 aspect ratio screen.
+This lower-cost option, which allowed for the conversion of existing multiplex theater auditoriums, helped IMAX to grow from 300 screens worldwide at the end of 2007 to over 1,000 screens by the end of 2015.
+By 2017, there were 1,302 IMAX cinemas located in 75 countries, of which 1,203 were in commercial multiplexes.

 The switch to digital projection came at a steep cost in image quality, with 2K projectors having roughly an order of magnitude less resolution than traditional IMAX film projectors.
-Maintaining the same 7-story screen size would only make this loss more noticeable, so many new theaters were instead built with significantly smaller screens.
-These newer theaters with much lower resolution and much smaller screens soon began to be referred to by the derogatory name "LieMAX", particularly because the company still marketed the new screens similarly to the old ones, without making the major differences clear to the public, going so far as to market the smallest "IMAX" screen, having 10 times less area, similarly to the largest while persisting with the same brand name.
+Maintaining the same 7-story screen size would only make this loss more noticeable, so many new cinemas were instead built with significantly smaller screens.
+These newer film theaters with much lower resolution and much smaller screens soon began to be referred to by the derogatory name "LieMAX", particularly because the company still marketed the new screens similarly to the old ones, without making the major differences clear to the public, going so far as to market the smallest "IMAX" screen, having 10 times less area, similarly to the largest while persisting with the same brand name.

-Since 2002, some feature films have been converted into IMAX format for displaying in IMAX theatres, and some have also been (partially) shot in IMAX.
-By late 2017, 1,302 IMAX theatre systems were installed in 1,203 commercial multiplexes, 13 commercial destinations, and 86 institutional settings in 75 countries, with less than a quarter of those having the capability to show 70 mm film at the resolution of the large format as originally conceived.
+Since 2002, some feature films have been converted into IMAX format for displaying in IMAX cinemas, and some have also been (partially) shot in IMAX.
+By late 2017, 1,305 IMAX systems were installed in 1,205 commercial multiplex cinemas, 13 commercial destinations, and 86 institutional settings in 75 countries, with less than a quarter of those having the capability to show 70 mm film at the resolution of the large format as originally conceived.